Learn the Process for Developing Aura Components

 - Click New Lightning App, and then create a custom app for your components while they’re in development.

-- Click Next to accept the defaults for the App Options, Utility Bar, and Select Items steps.
+- Click Next to accept the defaults for Utility Items.

-- Consider restricting your app to only System Administrators, or a profile you’ve created for developers in your organization.
+- For User Profiles, consider restricting your app to only System Administrators, or a profile you’ve created for developers in your organization.
 You don’t need your users to see your pages before they’re added to their permanent place in the user interface.

 - Click Save & Finish to create the app.